 Life Coaching for IBS and how can it help.

-Life coaching is an essential part of the IBS treatment therapy.
+Life coaching is an essential part of IBS treatment therapy.
 While the hypnotherapy clears up the past and what the brain made it mean, the life coaching and mindfulness helps every client face your job, your relationships, your social life in a whole new way.
 By adjusting our conscious brain’s way of thinking and approaching life’s “problems” you can completely change the trajectory of your life.
 After living for years of avoiding IBS triggers, it takes some new thinking and practice to work on creating the life and mindset you want.

 IBS and Your Brain explained!

 For fellow science geeks to understand why this works on a biological/anatomical level:

 If you have been diagnosed with Irritable bowel syndrome (IBS) then you are not alone.
 Nearly 30% of all referrals to a gastroenterologist have this disorder and it is estimated that 10 to 25% of the population has IBS to some degree.
 Many people suffer in silence or only complain to their family or friends.
 There are also the silent sufferers that never seek medical attention, thus the overall incidence is not known.
 Most people who have IBS experience abdominal pain, chronic diarrhea or constipation, IBS fatigue, or symptoms tend to flip back and forth from one to the next.
 The exact cause of IBS is not known despite many medical studies that have tried to unravel its source.
 It is not a “life-threatening” diagnosis but it is certainly a life-altering diagnosis.
 Men and women who suffer from this disorder change their lives around to fit their ailment.
 Work, social events, vacations, family time are often missed or not fully embraced due to bothersome Irritable Bowel Syndrome symptoms, and many end up planning their lives around what their abdomen will come up with next.